 Based on the .30 T/C case (a derivative of the .308 Win. itself), the 6.5 Creedmoor is a medium-velocity affair, with factory loads pushing a 140-grain bullet to a muzzle velocity of just over 2,700 fps, and some of those 140-grain slugs give a fantastic ballistic coefficient (BC), which is part of the magic here.
 It was developed and released by Hornady in 2007, appearing in the company’s catalog the following year.

-Comparing the .308 and 6.5 Creedmoor, you’ll find the smaller cartridge will retain supersonic velocities for an additional 200+ yards, avoiding that transonic “dirty air” that can give unpredictable results, and making hits at the 1,000-1,200 yard range a bit easier.
+Compare the 6.5 Creedmoor vs 308 and, you’ll find the smaller cartridge will retain supersonic velocities for an additional 200+ yards, avoiding that transonic “dirty air” that can give unpredictable results, and making hits at the 1,000-1,200 yard range a bit easier.
 Like the .308 Winchester, the Creedmoor is a “sweet-shooting” cartridge, but unlike the .308, seeing your impact with the Creedmoor is an easier process, as there is significantly less muzzle jump.
 The Creedmoor is easier on the shoulder, an important factor for extended competitions or shooting sessions.

 The Creedmoor is not a large case, and with the longer bullets that give the highest ballistic coefficient values and best long-range trajectories, case capacity will be taken up by the bullet, so I like the powders that will best fill the case, without being overly compressed.
 These range from VARGET and IMR8208 XBR up through Alliant’s Reloder 17, IMR4350 and Western’s BIG GAME.